alangixxer/Product-Assistant/README.md

 Now that our Lambda function has been created and is working.
 There needs to be an API Gateway integration set up so Lambda can have a path to Twilio.

-From API Gateway's Console and your choice of region (it doesn't need to match the Lambda function's region), select 'Create API':

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>